alphagov/paas-tech-docs/source/documentation/using_ci/travis.md

 ### Automatic setup (recommended for new users)

-Run the setup to configure it to work with Cloudfoundry.
+Run the setup to configure it to work with Cloud Foundry.
 It will ask for a username and password it can use to login to PaaS, the space and organisation you wish to deploy to, and the API URL.
 It will encrypt the data for you in `.travis.yml` file.

 ```
 travis setup cloudfoundry